Lak (tribe): Self-identification

-The Laks firmly identify with the Lurs, "which appears to have been strengthening in recent times".
-This self-identification is particularly pronounced amongst the Laks of Lorestan Province, where most Laki-speakers of Iran live.
-Social catalysts behind this identification stem from the fact that the Lurs were historically prominent as governors of both Lorestan and Ilam, as well as due to the main corpus of the Laks in Lorestan Province having minority status.
+The Laks were divided among those who identified as Kurds, as Lurs, or as a distinct Iranian ethnic group.
+By the 21st century, the Laks in Lorestan province firmly identified with the Lurs, "which appears to have been strengthening in recent times".
+Social catalysts behind this identification stem from the fact that the Lurs were historically dominant as the ruling class of both Lorestan and Ilam provinces, as well as due to the main corpus of the Laks in Lorestan province having minority status.
+The Laks who identified as Lurs claimed that the Lak identity was not ethnic but purely linguistic, and that they were Lurs just like the other Lurs in Lorestan province, with the only difference being that they spoke Laki instead of Luri.